PrettyNeet/ConMates/README.md

 ## Features

 - **Split Costs**: Calculate room cost splits based on the number of roommates and nights stayed.
+- **Room Information**: Set and display room details like hotel name, dates, beds, and room type.
+- **Roommates List**: Set and retrieve a list of roommates.
+- **Acknowledgments**: Use inline buttons to acknowledge split messages, tracking who has seen the split.
 - **Currency Support**: Set and display currency symbols (e.g., $, CAD, USD).
 - **Reminders**: Send reminders to group members to settle expenses.